anzbert/f_link/README.md

 ### Destructors

-NativeFinalizers seem to work to destroy AblLink and SessionState Objects when they leave the current scope.
-Making these objects nullable (like AblLink?) variables seemed to interfere with reliable destruction.
-More investigations are needed into C++ memory management ,which happens behind the scenes.
+NativeFinalizer should destroy the native objects attached to AblLink and SessionState instances when they leave the current scope and become inaccessible.
+More investigations are needed into the memory used by C++, to check for memory leaks.

 ### Registering callbacks with native code

-Callbacks not implemented yet.
+Callbacks are not implemented yet.
 Native callbacks are difficult to implement into the Dart event loop.
 Currently they could only safely be done with native ports, which I may attempt at some point.
-See Issue for more details: https://github.com/dart-lang/sdk/issues/37022
+See this Issue for more details: https://github.com/dart-lang/sdk/issues/37022 .
+At this point the user has to implement a polling solutions instead of relying on callbacks (see Example).